-FARC announces Rodrigo Londoño, also known as ‘Timochenko’, as presidential candidate of the party for the 2018 elections.
+The FARC announces Rodrigo Londoño, known as “Timochenko,” as the presidential candidate of their party for the 2018 elections.

-Former FARC commander, Seauxis Hernandez, arrested on US drug-trafficking charges, in what is potentially a huge blow to the fragile peace process.
-FARC which is now a political party is struggling to gain political relevance — they gained 0.4% of the vote during Colombia’s parliamentary elections.
+Former FARC commander Seauxis Hernandez is arrested on American drug-trafficking charges in what is potentially a huge blow to the fragile peace process.
+The FARC struggles to gain political relevance — they gain 0.4% of the vote during Colombia’s parliamentary elections.

-A NY Times report finds that despite the 2016 peace treaty, many former FARC fighters are unable to adapt to civilian life and are being threatened by paramilitaries.
-In response many are choosing to join dissident groups that are bringing violence to Colombia.
+A New York Times report finds that despite the 2016 peace treaty, many former FARC fighters are unable to adapt to civilian life and are being threatened by paramilitaries.
+In response, many are choosing to join violent dissident groups.

-Protestors marched in Bogota and other cities in Colombia against the increasing number of activists in the country.
-Protesters argued that the country has struggled to take drastic measures following the 2016 peace deal between the FARC rebel group and have targeted their criticism at President Ivan Duque.
+Protestors march against the increasing number of activists being killed in the country.
+Protesters argued that the country has struggled to take drastic measures following the 2016 peace deal between the FARC rebel group and have targeted their criticism at President Iván Duque.